A Neural Tangent Kernel Perspective of GANs: Related Work

+Importantly, GANs are trained in practice with alternating gradient descent-ascent of the generator and discriminator, which the vast majority of analyses do not model.
+Yet, this makes GAN training deviate from its formulation in prior works as a min-max problem: the networks are fixed w.r.t.\ to each other at each step in the former, while they depend on each other in the latter.
+Therefore, ignoring this ubiquitous procedure prevents those works from adequately explaining GANs' empirical behavior, as it leads to two crucial problems.
+Firstly, it alters the true implicitly optimized loss, which consequently differs from the widely adopted JS and $\gW_1$.
+Secondly, it compels accurate frameworks to take into account the discriminator parameterization as a neural network with inductive biases influencing the generator's loss landscape, which most previous studies do not, or otherwise be subject to ill-defined discriminator gradients.

+To solve these issues, we introduce the first framework of analysis for GANs modeling a wide range of discriminator architectures and GAN formulations, while encompassing alternating optimization.
+To this end, we leverage advances in deep learning theory driven by Neural Tangent Kernels \citep[NTKs;][]{Jacot2018} to model discriminator training.
+We develop theoretical results showing the relevance of our approach: we establish in our framework the differentiability of the discriminator, hence having well-defined gradients, by proving novel regularity results on its NTK.

+This more accurate formalization enables us to derive new knowledge about the generator.
+We formulate the dynamics of the generated distribution via the generator's NTK and link it to gradient flows on probability spaces, thereby helping us to discover its implicitly optimized loss.
+We deduce in particular that, for GANs under the Integral Probability Metric (IPM), the generated distribution minimizes its Maximum Mean Discrepancy (MMD) given by the discriminator's NTK w.r.t.\ the target distribution.
+Moreover, we release an analysis toolkit based on our framework, \GANTK, which we use to empirically validate our analysis and gather new empirical insights: for example, we study the singular performance of the ReLU activation in GAN architectures.

-\subsection{Related Work}
+\section{Related Work}

+We introduce a framework advancing GAN knowledge, supported by prior and novel contributions in the NTK theory.

+\paragraph{Neural Tangent Kernels.} NTKs were introduced by \citet{Jacot2018}, who showed that a trained neural network in the infinite-width regime equates to a kernel method, thereby making its training dynamics tractable and amenable to theoretical study.
+This fundamental work has been followed by a thorough line of research generalizing and expanding its initial results \citep{Arora2019, Bietti2019, Lee2019, Liu2020, Sohl2020}, developing means of computing NTKs \citep{Novak2020, Yang2020a}, further analyzing these kernels \citep{Fan2020, Bietti2021, Chen2021}, studying and leveraging them in practice \citep{Zhou2019, Arora2020, Lee2020, Littwin2020b, Tancik2020}, and more broadly exploring infinite-width networks \citep{Littwin2020a, Yang2021, Alemohammad2021}.
+These prior works validate that NTKs can encapsulate the characteristics of neural network architectures, providing a solid theoretical basis to understand the effect of architecture on learning problems.

-\paragraph{GAN Theory.} A first line of research, started by \citet{Goodfellow2014} and pursued by many others \citep{Nowozin2016, Zhou2019, Sun2020}, studies the loss minimized by the generator.
+\paragraph{GAN theory.} A first line of research, started by \citet{Goodfellow2014} and pursued by many others \citep{Nowozin2016, Zhou2019, Sun2020}, studies the loss minimized by the generator.
 Assuming that the discriminator is optimal and can take arbitrary values, different families of divergences can be recovered.
-However, as noted by \citet{Arjovsky2017a}, these divergences should be ill-suited to GANs training, contrary to empirical evidence.
-We build up on this observation and show that under mild conditions on the discriminator's architecture, the generator's loss and gradient are actually well-defined.
+However, as noted by \citet{Arjovsky2017a}, these divergences should be ill-suited to GAN training, contrary to empirical evidence.
+Our framework addresses this discrepancy, as it properly characterizes the generator's loss and gradient.